- Having your videos buffering can be very annoying when trying to watch videos on your PC.

-The best video browsers support most HTML5 video and audio codecs, provide fast browsing speeds, and have plenty of extensions with which users can enhance and customize playback.
+The best video browsers support most HTML5 video and audio codecs, provide fast browsing speeds, and have plenty of extensions so that users can enhance and customize playback.

 These are four of the best Windows browsers for watching videos.

-Entering the keyword ‘YouTube’ in Opera addon’s search box will find 195 extensions for YT from the browser’s own extension library.
-However, users can also add Chrome’s video extensions to Opera as it’s based on the same Chromium engine.
+If preferred, one can also add Chrome’s video extensions to Opera, as it’s based on the same Chromium engine.

-UR is the best browser for watching videos that most users have probably never heard off.
-Yet, UR has been getting some rave reviews and scores highly on HTML5 video, audio, and streaming benchmarks.
+UR is one the best browsers for watching videos that most users have probably never heard of.
+Yet, this software has been getting some rave reviews and scores highly on HTML5 video, audio, and streaming benchmarks.

-It is a great browser for watching videos on websites primarily because it’s based on the same Chromium engine as Chrome and Chromium-Edge.
+This browser is great for watching videos on websites primarily because it’s based on the same Chromium engine as Chrome and Chromium-Edge.

-Thus, this browser’s HTML5 support is comparable to Google’s flagship browser; and users can utilize Chrome’s video extensions to customize playback on YouTube and other websites.
+Thus, the HTML5 support is comparable to Google’s flagship browser; and users can utilize Chrome’s video extensions to customize playback on YouTube and other websites.

-UR also boasts built-in VPN that few other browsers can match.
+UR also boasts a built-in VPN that allows you to watch location restricted content.
+Few other browsers can match this feature.